 Full English Breakfast

-The Full English Breakfast is England’s favorite way to start the day.
-With all your favorite breakfast items and a few you may not be familiar with.
-This is how you do breakfast, British-style.
-So bring your appetite as this is a big breakfast and not for the faint of heart.
-I’m going to take through all the components of a traditional full English (as we call it).
+The Traditional Full English Breakfast is England’s favorite way to start the day.
+It features all your favorite breakfast items, along with a few you might not be familiar with.
+This is how you do breakfast, British-style!
+So bring your appetite – this is a big breakfast, not for the faint of heart.
+Let’s delve into all the components of a traditional Full English.

-It doesn’t get anymore British than this, because England actually has a National breakfast.
-There are usually 5-7 items that make up a full English breakfast depending on which items are included.
-If I’m going for it, I’m going for all 7.
-Here’s how this massive breakfast shapes up.
+There are usually 5-7 items that make up a traditional English breakfast , depending on which items are included.
+If I’m going for it, I’m going for all 7, aka the Full Monty (more in this below).

 Sausage